 - Same goes for a nearby lake or stream.

 How do I use all of this ‘Baseline Water’ that is already in or around my home?
 Water in your lines and fixtures (excluding your toilet bowl of course) is potable.
 That means you can drink it, but you have to be careful.
 If you lose access to running water and flush your toilet, that tank will not refill.
 Similarly, if you turn on the hot-water spigot after your home has lost water pressure, then it will drain the tank.
 The water in pools, hot tubs, lakes, and streams would need to be treated to be potable.

 Also, and VERY IMPORTANT: If you lose water pressure for any extended time the utility pipes will start growing stuff.
 If your local authorities send you a Boil Water Notice then you need to follow their directions.

 Here are a couple of options on how to think about this:

 - Use the Baseline Water as your ‘Second Gallons’ – Remember I said one to two gallons per person per day.
 Buy bottled water for one gallon per person per day, and then use the other options for the second gallon.
 You drink the bottled water and use the other water for hygiene, cooking (maybe with extra boiling), etc.

 - Use the Baseline Water to extend past the three day planning target.
-This is my strategy – I have two gallons of bottled water per person for three days, and then use other sources (Water heater, toilets, hot tub, lake) in case I need to get my own water for MORE than three days.
+This is my strategy – I have two gallons of bottled water per person for a week, and then use other sources (Water heater, toilets, hot tub, lake) in case I need to get my own water for MORE than three days.

 Treating Water to Make it Safe